brian7704/OpenTAKServer-docs/docs/meshtastic.md

 ***

-Meshtastic support is currently under development and not part of an official release.
-You can test it on the [public server](public_server.md) or manually install it on your server from the [GitHub branch](https://github.com/brian7704/OpenTAKServer/tree/Meshtastic).
+Meshtastic support is available starting with version 1.2.0.

 ## Features